hms58/vim-blowfish/README.md

 # vim-blowfish
-A attempt to extract from Vim the VimCrypt02 and VimCrypt03 algorithms.
+An attempt to extract from Vim the VimCrypt02 and VimCrypt03 algorithms.

 The goal is to implement it in Perl, Python and JavaScript and have extensive tests with original Vim 7.4 files.